-Welsh politicians have raised concerns that UK replacement funding will not be distributed as it is currently through the EU, and that regions like Wales could see a sharp fall in funding.
-Under both no-deal and Withdrawal agreement conditions, Wales is set to lose around £680 million per year in EU funding and investment.
-The Welsh External Affairs and Additional Legislation (EAAL) Committee and the Welsh Equality, Local Government and Communities (ELGC) Committee, supported by First Minister Mark Drakeford, strongly recommended that UK replacement funding should be administered by the Welsh Government "to ensure that it is sensative to local needs and inequalities" At present, the UK Government has not published details of the fund, the absence of which has been largely criticised.
+Government "to ensure that it is sensative to local needs and inequalities"480.
+At present, the UK Government has not published details of the fund, the absence of which has been largely criticised.
 The amount, allocation and responsibility for administering the fund to Wales has not yet been confirmed, causing significant uncertainty and challenges to Welsh programmes and services which rely on EU funding and a ongoing risk that funding will be cut, UK administered, redistributed contrary to gender equality objectives, and fail to integrate gender mainstreaming principles.

-Welsh civil society organizations have actively utilised European networks to promote a strong Welsh voice and agenda on gender equality through organizations like the European Women's Lobby (EWL) and Social Platform, allowing Welsh perspectives and specific issues to avoid being eclipsed by UK issues.
+Welsh civil society organisations have actively utilised European networks to promote a strong Welsh voice and agenda on gender equality through organisations like the European Women's Lobby (EWL) and Social Platform, allowing Welsh perspectives and specific issues to avoid being eclipsed by UK issues.
 Whilst membership of WEN Wales to EWL is secure post-Brexit due to the latter's decision to change its internal rules to accomodate post-Brexit cooperation, Welsh actors will likely encounter additional barriers and gaps in accessing and collaborating with European networks post-Brexit.
-Under a changing legislative and policy environment in the UK post-Brexit and a loss of EU funding, access to European networks and organizations will be critical for gender equality progress, yet face restrictions and difficulties post-Brexit.
+Under a changing legislative and policy environment in the UK post-Brexit and a loss of EU funding, access to European networks and organisations will be critical for gender equality progress, yet face restrictions and difficulties post-Brexit481.

 Regarding equality legislation in Wales post-Brexit, there is a concern that whilst Wales generally has more progressive policies and legislation on gender equality, the areas of equality and human rights are genereally not devolved to the National Assembly for Wales.
-The loss of the European Charter, which the Welsh Government opposed the exclusion of, and the EU protection floor will likely pose a significant challenge to Welsh equality standards in teh context of a deregulation-favouring UK Government.
+The loss of the European Charter, which the Welsh Government opposed the exclusion of, and the EU protection floor will likely pose a significant challenge to Welsh equality standards in the context of a deregulation-favouring UK Government.

 The Gender pay gap widened in 2016-2017 on average across the UK.
-In Wales, the gap widened in 2015-2016 and 2017-2018.
+In Wales, the gap widened in 2015-2016 and 2017-2018482.
 Welsh industry experts suggest that companies in Wales are not doing enough to address the gender pay gap, which may have widened further since 2018.
 Ann Francke CEO of The Chartered Management Institute (CMI) claimed that "Brexit has taken up all the breathing space.
-The Gender Pay Gap been starved of oxygen in businesses and boardrooms up and down Wales" 480.
-Welsh equality organization Chwarae Teg also found that women account for just 6% of chief executives in the top 100 businesses in Wales.
+The Gender Pay Gap been starved of oxygen in businesses and boardrooms up and down Wales"483.
+Welsh equality organisation Chwarae Teg also found that women account for just 6% of chief executives in the top 100 businesses in Wales484.